-- A minimum of 60 semester credits in courses numbered 1000 or above. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements. - A minimum grade of C must be earned in all program requirements. - Completion of specific degree requirements. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.
+- A minimum of 60 semester credits in courses numbered 1000 or - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements. - A minimum grade of C must be earned in all program require- - Completion of specific degree requirements. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.

-□ AENG 2225 Digital Electronics
+AENG 2225 Digital Electronics .
+3

-□ AENG 2230 Electromechanical Devices
+AENG 2230 Electromechanical Devices .
+3

-□ AENG 2235 Instrumentation and Control
+AENG 2235 Instrumentation and Control .
+3

-□ BMED 1100 Introduction to Biomedical Devices and Industry 2
+BMED 1100 Introduction to Biomedical Devices and Industry. .
+2

-□ BMED 2100 Design and Manufacturing in the Medical
+BMED 2100 Design and Manufacturing in the Medical

-Device Industry
+Device Industry .
+3

-□ BMED 2200 Introduction to Medical Device
+BMED 2200 Introduction to Medical Device

-Regulations and Ethics
+Regulations and Ethics .
+3

-□ BMED 2300 Introduction to Quality Assurance
+BMED 2300 Introduction to Quality Assurance .
+3

-□ BMED 2520♦ Technical Writing for Regulated Industries
+BMED 2520♦ Technical Writing for Regulated Industries .
+3

-□ BMED 2600 Fundamentals of Dimensional Metrology
+BMED 2600 Fundamentals of Dimensional Metrology .
+2

-□ ENGR 1111♦ Engineering Graphics
+ENGR 1111 ♦ Engineering Graphics .
+3